tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-26-deep-learning-graphical-models.md

 ### I Maps

-*Definition: Let $G$ be a BN over a set of RVs $X$ and let P be a joint distribution over this variables.
+*Definition: Let $G$ be a BN over a set of RVs $X$ and let P be a joint distribution over these variables.
 If $G$ is an I-Map of $P$, then $P$ factorizes according to $G$.
 Conversely, if $P$ factorized according to $G$, then $G$ is an I-Map of $P$.*

 ### Markov Networks

-Suppose, there are four students $A, B, C$ and $D$.
+Suppose, there are four students $A, B, C$, and $D$.
 Now, $A$ and $B$ like to study together.
 Also, $B$ and $C$, $C$ and $D$, and $A$ and $D$ like to study together.
 But $A$ and $C$ and $B$ and $D$ don't get along together very well.
 This information can be represented as a graph shown below.

 ![Undirected Student Graph](/images/graphical_models/student_undirected.svg)

 Suppose that there is a misconception in the last lecture taken by the university professor.
-Each student either has the misconception or has solved the misconception.
-We are interested in knowing everything about weather a student has a misconception or not, given a lot of past data of such misconception.
+Each student either has a misconception or has solved the misconception.
+We are interested in knowing everything about the weather a student has a misconception or not, given a lot of past data of such misconception.
 We need to evaluate the joint probability to determine the answers to all such questions:

 $$P(A, B, C, D) = ?$$